viboes/std-make/doc/proposal/any_optional/fundamental_ts_improvements.md

 ## About a `none_t` type implicitly convertible to `any` and `optional`

-An alternative to the clear member function would be to be able to assign a `none_t` to an `optional` and to an `any`.
+An alternative to the reset member function would be to be able to assign a `none_t` to an `optional` and to an `any`.
 We could consider that a default instance of `any` contains an instance of a `none_t` type, as `optional` contains a `nullopt`.

 The problem is that then `none` can be seen as an `optional` or an `any` and could result in posible ambiguity.

-We think that this implicit conversion goes against the raison d'être of `nullptr` and that we need explicit factories/constants.
+We think that this implicit conversions go against the raison d'être of `nullptr` and that we need explicit factories/constants.

 ## Do we need an explicit `make_any` factory?